 As Cuba's second city, and for a time the nation's capital, the city also has some interesting buildings such as the former Bacardi family residence (now a museum), and the Casa Velazquez, which is known as Cuba's oldest building.
 There are also museums, colonial churches and buildings of more recent historical importance, such as the Moncada Barracks, which are well worth visiting.

 Some of the best views of the region can be had from the fort at the entrance of the Bay, called the Castillo del Morro.
 This place was the center of the a battle between the US and Spanish navies in 1898.
 Many of the Spanish ships from that battle are still at the bottom of the ocean just beside this fort.

 A long travel day (6 to 7 hours) in our private transport takes us to Cuba's third largest city - Camaguey.
 It lies about half way between Havana and Santiago de Cuba.

-Camaguey has a reputation as being fiercely proud and independent, and it's with this spirit that the city has embraced with enthusiasm the idea of restoring its colonial centre, which now boasts some lovely small plazas, public squares, and pedestrian streets.
+Camaguey has a reputation as being fiercely proud and independent, and it's with this spirit that the city has embraced with enthusiasm the idea of restoring its colonial center, which now boasts some lovely small plazas, public squares, and pedestrian streets.
 The story goes that the city was originally designed in the 17th century in such a way as to disorientate potential invaders such as pirates, so the street layout is a jumble of narrow alleys where no two streets are parallel.

 are foreigners who have come here on scholarships offered by the Cuban government to students who wouldn't normally get the chance to go to university in their own countries.